-The platypus, an odd aquatic monotreme living in rivers and creeks of Australia.
-The English naturalist George Shaw named it Platypus anatinus.
-But the name ‘platypus’ was already used, so it was renamed to Ornithorhynchus anatinus.
-But the general public preferred the name Platypus.
-So this is the name that stuck.
+The platypus, an odd aquatic monotreme living in rivers and creeks of Australia, was first named by the English naturalist George Shaw, who called the animal Platypus anatinus.
+But the name ‘platypus’ was already used, so it was then renamed to Ornithorhynchus anatinus.
+However the general public preferred the name Platypus, so this is the name that has stuck.

 First Names for a Platypus What the Early Settlers Called a Platypus